Best CRM for Lower Middle Market M&A Teams in 2026

 The best CRM for a lower middle market M&A team is one that fits the actual workflow of relationship-driven deal origination, scales to a team of two to ten bankers without requiring an implementation project, and makes it easier to maintain context across contacts, deals, and intermediaries over time.

-Affinity fits shops where relationship mapping is the primary use case and pipeline management is secondary.
+Affinity and 4Degrees fit shops where relationship mapping is the primary use case and pipeline management is secondary, both are legitimate, well-built options worth evaluating on their own terms.
 DealCloud fits larger, institutional teams with the budget and staff to support it.
 Salesforce fits organizations with a dedicated CRM administrator and complex cross-functional needs.

 For boutique advisory firms and PE buy-side teams working the lower middle market, HelmIQ is the purpose-built option.
 It is designed for the deal size, the team size, and the way LMM sourcing actually works.